nfouka/box2-example/README.md

 $ php box.phar build
 ```

-A new file called `example.phar` will be available.
+A new file called `example.phar` will be available